-It's Week Three and we are off to experience Morocco’s path less trodden.
+It's Week Three and we are off to experience Morocco’s path less travelled.
 First stop is the enchanting city of Chefchaouen that sits under the red peaks of the Rif Mountains.
-Picture-perfect, Chefchaouen is known for the beguiling blue-washed buildings of its old town and you’ll spend two days wandering the medina’s winding streets, hiking in the hillside and learning about the local Berber culture.
-Step back in time with your final three nights in Fez, Morocco’s imperial city.
-Here you will develop a deeper understanding into the history of this vibrant country, taking in the incredible ancient architecture and exploring the city’s bustling souks.
-This is a true taste of authentic Morocco.
+Picture-perfect, Chefchaouen is known for the beguiling blue-washed buildings of its old town and you’ll spend two days wandering the medina’s winding streets, hiking in the hillside and learning about local Berber culture.
+Your final three nights will allow you to step back in time in Fez, Morocco’s imperial city.
+Here you will develop a deeper understanding into the history of this vibrant country, taking in the ancient architecture and exploring the city’s bustling souks.
+Discover a true taste of authentic Morocco.

 Check out the full itinerary here

 - Blitz the onions in a food processor